-Fall is the best time to plant shrubs.
-As the gardening season winds down, it’s the last call for filling in those bare spots in your landscaping with a shrub or two.
-Discover six shrubs that add those beloved colors of autumn right in your own yard with a beautiful fall garden.
+Fall is the best time for shrubs.
+As the gardening season winds down, it’s the last call for filling in those bare spots in your landscaping with a beautiful shrub or two.
+Discover six shrubs that add those beloved colors of autumn right to your own yard!

 Many gardeners prefer autumn to any other season.
 The heat and humidity of summer have passed, biting insects are gone, and the leaves of many plants paint the landscape with bold strokes of red, yellow, orange, and purple.
 It’s also best for the tree.
 The combination of warm soil and cool air stimulates root growth to help your tree or shrub get established before the ground freezes.